vannakrith/nuxt-todo-app-1/todoapp/README.md

 ## What is CSR and SSR
 SSR : Server send ready-to-view pages with layouts, menu.
 Good for SEO, fast at page first load
 CSR: Server send HTML shell and JS to browser, then browser start cooking that then display for users.
 Good for interactives feel like apps.

+## Purposes of layouts and pages
+1. Layouts
+- Purpose: Provide consistent structure and shared UI for multiple pages
+- Normally use for:
+    a.
+Nav bars like top, side, of both
+    b.
+Headers
+    c.
+Global modules or notifications
+    d.
+Theme/bg wrapper
+    e.
+Shared sidebars
+    f.
+Auth guards or loading overlay

+2. Pages
+- Purpose: Display unique content for a specific route
+- Normally use for:
+    a. page specific conent.
+E.g.: forms, lists, dashboard...
+    b. page logic